MarvinChristian/ecg-motion-artefact-suppression-rt1166/README.md

 `Support_Tools/Final_Pipeline_Files/Python/ecg_phase4_monitor_gui.py` reads the
 deployed Phase 4 UART stream.

+NOTE: If the ECG trace of CH1 or CH2 in the Python monitor looks clipped or unclear, simply reset the board.

 ## Data Scope

 Only the curated R01-R10 recording subset is included.
 Large local recordings,